openshift/enhancements/enhancements/network/on-prem-dual-stack-vips.md

 VIP.
 If there are multiple VIPs, this will have to be modified to account for that.
 In addition, the render code will need the new values wired in.

+assisted-service - the hive API extension is used for agent-based cluster creation as a stand-alone tool ("Infrastructure Operator") and as part of RHACM.
+It will need new API fields that correspond to the changes in the install-config.

 ### install-config

 Currently the VIPs are specified as follows: